introducing

 Your day now

 • 7:00Open laptop.
-Three tabs already open from yesterday.
-Can't remember why.
+47 tabs already open from yesterday.
+Can't remember why most of them are there.

 • 8:30Try to write a newsletter.
 Open ChatGPT.
 Re-explain your business.
 Get something generic.
 Rewrite it from scratch.